-- GASB Statement 96, Subscription-Based Information Technology Arrangements (SBITAs), was issued in May of 2020 and will be effective for fiscal year 2024 but has been postponed one year by GASB Statement No. 95 due to COVID 19.
+- GASB Statement 96, Subscription-Based Information Technology Arrangements (SBITAs), will go into effect for fiscal years beginning after June 15, 2022 and will be effective for fiscal year.
 SBITAs, as defined in this statement, are contracts that convey control of the right to use another party's information technology software, along or in combination with tangible capital assets.
 This will require a government to report a subscription assets and subscription liability for a SBITA and to disclose essential information about the arrangement.
-To the extent relevant, the standards for SBITAs are based on the standards established for Leases in Statement No. 87, as amended. - Also related to Leases is GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements (PPP), issued in March of 2020 and will be effective for fiscal year 2024 but has been postponed one year by Statement No. 95 due to COVID 19. - GASB Statement No. 93, Replacement of Interbank Offered rates, issued in March of 2020 and effective for fiscal year 2022, but postponed one year by Statement No. 95 due to COVID 19.
-This addresses the expected upcoming expiration of the London Interbank Offered Rate (LIBOR) at the end of 2021 and governments are prompted to amend or replace financial instruments by replacing LIBOR with other reference rates.
-This change in reference rate may also trigger aspects of Statement No. 53, Accounting and Financial Reporting for Derivative Instruments and Statement No. 87, Leases. - GASB Statement No. 92, Omnibus 2020, was issued in January of 2020 and covers several requirements including defined contribution plans and leases as well as and recent implementation guides.
+To the extent relevant, the standards for SBITAs are based on the standards established for Leases in Statement No. 87, as amended. - Also related to Leases is GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements (PPP), issued in March of 2020 and will be effective for fiscal year 2023 after being postponed one year by Statement No. 95 due to COVID 19. - GASB Statement No. 92, Omnibus 2020, was issued in January of 2020 and covers several requirements including defined contribution plans and leases as well as and recent implementation guides.
 Implementation dates vary, early implementation is encouraged, and GASB Statement No. 95 due to COVID 19 has postponed dates one year.
 Management is reviewing in tandem with the preceding statements for the applicability to the Foundation.

-Notes to the Financial Statements Fiscal Years Ended June 30, 2020 and 2019
+Notes to the Financial Statements Fiscal Years Ended June 30, 2021 and 2020